KJH1208/KJH1208.github.io/content/en/home/portfolio.md

   # To filter by a specific tag, set `tag` to an existing tag name.
   # To remove the toolbar, delete the entire `filter_button` block.
   filter_button:
-    - name: 전체
+    - name: All
       tag: '*'
-    - name: 보안
+    - name: Security
       tag: SEC
-    - name: 웹/앱
+    - name: Web/App
       tag: WEB
-    - name: 인공지능 AI활용
+    - name: AI
       tag: AI

 design: